 You might be running through several anecdotes in your head right now that disagree with this heading.
 I know because it’s how I used to respond when I’d come across something like this.

-The problem isn’t that women don’t like nice guys, it’s that everyone (men and women) prefer confident people.
+The problem isn’t that women don’t like nice guys, it’s that everyone prefers confident men over needy men.

-If you’re in the position where you think you’re struggling with women because you’re “too nice,” you just need to work on your self-confidence.
+If you’re in the position where you think you’re struggling and awkward with women because you’re “too nice,” you just need to work on your self-confidence.

 One of the few things the pickup-artist community gets right is their avoidance of all things “beta.”
-In their vocabulary, this term suggests you’re too soft, weak, shy or withdrawn to project confidence.
+In their vocabulary, this term suggests you’re too soft, weak, shy or awkward to project confidence around women.

 When you fall into this trap, you become the guy going to buy her another drink while the confident guy is making real progress.